 - Customer reviews.

-If you want to track your keyword positions, buy boxes, listing suppression, and prices, the idealt option would be setting up alerts in the Amazon Listing Protection tool.
+If you want to track your keyword positions, buy boxes, listing suppression, and prices, the ideal option would be setting up alerts in the Listing Alerts tool.
 It helps sellers to instantly respond to unwanted listing changes and traffic loss.

 Bonus tip on operational efficiency: Try various Amazon special programs.